MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/describing-alternative-input-methods.md

 ## Keyboard procedures

-Always document keyboard procedures for accessibility, even if they're indicated in UI by underlined letters.
+Always document keyboard procedures for accessibility, even if they're indicated in UI (for example, by underlined letters).

 **See also** [Keys and keyboard shortcuts term collection](~/a-z-word-list-term-collections/term-collections/keys-keyboard-shortcuts.md)